TolaOgunniyi/Market-Basket-Analysis/README.md

 ### Date completed: March 26, 2020.

 ### Introduction:
 A key strategy for large retailers is finding the association between different items/products that are purchased by customers.
-Market Basket analysis lends itself to this particular goal via rules-based learning (i.e. associations rules mining)
+Market Basket analysis lends itself to this particular goal via rules-based learning (i.e. associations rules mining).
 Some of the goals that Market basket analysis can help retailers achieve are listed below:
 - Recommend products
 - Plan a store layout